Menu

 PSHE

-In PSHE we will be looking at how our bodies change and how we can prepare for secondary school.
+In PSHE we will be looking at what is it like to be ourselves in our world.
 We will be covering:

 Religious Education

-This term in Religious Education we will be studying the faith of Islam, focusing on their beliefs and moral values, covering:
+This term in Religious Education we will be studying the faith of Hinduism.
+We will be covering:

 Art